 7:00 PM (EST), 6:00 PM (CST), 4:00 PM (PST)

-For complete information about the UQ Ochsner program, upcoming events and admissions requirements, please visit www.mededpath.org or contact The UQ School of Medicine’s US representatives at MedEdPath:
+For more information, please visit www.mededpath.org or contact The UQ School of Medicine’s US representative at MedEdPath:

 Whitney Bennett, MA